-The well-posedness of a hyperbolic system of first order quasilinear PDEs with ODE boundary conditions on a bounded interval is discussed.
-Such systems occur in multiscale blood flow models, valveless pumping and fluid mechanics.
-The theory is presented in the setting of Sobolev spaces H^m , $m \geq 3$ is an integer, an appropriate set-up when it comes to proving existence of smooth solutions using energy estimates.
-A blow-up criterion will be shown stating that if the maximal time of existence is finite, then the state leaves every compact subset of the hyperbolicity region or its first order derivatives blow-up.
-Finally, we cite some examples which fit in the general framework presented.
-2010 Mathematics Subject Classification.
-35L40, 35F61 KEYWORDS.
+Local well-posedness of a class of hyperbolic PDE-ODE systems on a bounded interval Gilbert Peralta Department of Mathematics and Computer Science University of the Philippines Baguio Governor Pack Road, 2600 Baguio City, Philippines Institut für Mathematik und Wissenschaftliches Rechnen, NAWI Graz Karl-Franzens-Universität Graz Heinrichstraße 36, A-8010 Graz, Austria grperalta@upb.edu.ph Georg Propst Institut für Mathematik und Wissenschaftliches Rechnen, NAWI Graz Karl-Franzens-Universität Graz Heinrichstraße 36, A-8010 Graz, Austria georg.propst@uni-graz.at Received 6 August 2013 Accepted 18 July 2014 Published 5 February 2015 Communicated by the Editors Abstract.
+The well-posedness theory for hyperbolic systems of first-order quasilinear PDE's with ODE's boundary conditions (on a bounded interval) is discussed.
+Such systems occur in multi-scale blood flow models, as well as valveless pumping and fluid mechanics.
+The theory is presented in the setting of Sobolev spaces H^m ($m \ge 3$ being an integer), which is an appropriate set-up when it comes to proving existence of smooth solutions using energy estimates.
+A blow-up criterion is also derived, stating that if the maximal time of existence is finite, then the state leaves every compact subset of the hyperbolicity region, or its first-order derivatives blow-up.
+Finally, we discuss physical examples which fit in the general framework presented.
+Keywords: Hyperbolic PDE-ODE system; Friedrichs symmetrizable system; weighted estimate; Sobolev space; well-posedness theory.
+Mathematics Subject Classification 2010: 35L40, 35F61 1.
+Introduction Our aim in this paper is to obtain a well-posedness result for hyperbolic systems of first-order quasilinear partial differential equations (PDEs) in the bounded interval $\Omega = (0, 1)$, endowed with dynamic boundary conditions: